Hijack the Seas: Tsunami

 Chapter One

 I tumbled through the portal, along with a half-crazed mermaid and what felt like an ocean of water.
-We shot across an open space, falling, flailing and, in my case, half drowning.
+We shot across a large open space, falling, flailing, and, in my case, half drowning.
 And hit what might have been a wall, or a mountain, or basically anything else, because I couldn’t see!

 I finally took a breath because it was that or pass out, and it was half water, half air, which did not improve things.
 But the mermaid was determined and fierce and currently cursing, and I don’t just mean audibly.
 She was cursing the water out of our way as she hauled me off the stone, and even stranger, it worked.